Professional Writing Major/Minor

 Bestselling authors, literary agents, and editors frequently speak in professional writing classes and teach seminars, allowing students to meet and network with professionals in their field.
 Courses in the Professional Writing program are taught by faculty who work in the publishing industry as editors and published writers and who desire to see all students thrive in their careers and faith.

 Writing courses focus on analyzing publishers and publications, gaining basic Adobe Creative Suite design skills, and learning the publishing process from acquisitions and writing to editing and publicity.
 You will learn to examine the technical aspects of writing as well as various forms and phases of the editing process.
-Our students are encouraged to explore a variety of writing styles to identify which kind fits them best.
-Over your four years at Taylor, you will fill a freelance writing portfolio with your own published writing that will impress any future employer.
+Our students are encouraged to explore a variety of communications and writing styles to identify which kind fits them best.
+Over your four years at Taylor, you will fill a freelance writing portfolio with your own published writing that will impress future employers.

 Minor in Professional Writing